 I am a Registered Psychotherapist in the Province of Ontario and a member of the Ontario Association of Mental Health Professionals (OAMHP).
+I am am member of the Climate Psychology Alliance North America (CPA-NA).
 I am also an InterGifted network coach.
 Previously, I have worked as an adjunct professor of geography and environmental studies, a teaching assistant, a research assistant, an intern psychotherapist, and an environmental planner/scientist.

 My academic background is transdisciplinary.
 I have a PhD in Social & Cultural Health Studies (the title of my dissertation is: Exploring the Ecological Self: An Interpretive Phenomenological Analysis with Gifted Adults) from Brock University, an MA in Human Geography (my thesis work explored the relationship between mental health and nature affiliation in post-secondary students) from McMaster University, an MA in Theology (with a specialization in Spiritual Care & Psychotherapy) from Wilfrid Laurier University, and a liberal arts BSc in Biology from Redeemer University College in Ancaster, ON.